 If you have asthma, you may not need to use a nebulizer.
 You may use an inhaler instead, which is usually just as effective.
 But a nebulizer can deliver medicine with less effort than an inhaler.
 You and your doctor can decide if a nebulizer is the best way to get the medicine you need.
 The choice of device may be based on whether you find a nebulizer easier to use and what type of medicine you take.

-Most nebulizers are small, so they are easy to carry with you.
-Most nebulizers use air compressors.
-A different kind uses sound vibrations.
-These are called "ultrasonic nebulizers."
-They are quieter, but they cost more money.
+Most nebulizers are small, so they are easy to transport.
+Most nebulizers also work by using air compressors.
+A different kind, called an ultrasonic nebulizer, uses sound vibrations.
+This kind of nebulizer is quieter, but costs more money.

-It takes some time to keep your nebulizer clean and working properly.
+Take the time to keep your nebulizer clean so that it continues to work properly.

-These are the basic steps to set up and use your nebulizer:
+The basic steps to set up and use your nebulizer are as follows: